static-frame/arraykit/doc/articles/dta.md

 A struct used to store the state of the type interpretation of a field, and ultimately of a compelte line.
 One instance is created per line.

 For each field, counts of numerous indicators are measured as well as the contiguity of various characteristics.
 This is done by calling `AK_TP_ProcessChar` once for each character per line.
-After each field is completed, `AK_TP_ResolveLineResetField` is called to determine the incremental evaluated field type.
+After each field is completed, `AK_TP_ResolveLineResetField` is called to determine the evualted field type (with `AK_TPS_Resolve`) as well as the the incrementally evaluated line type.

 * `AK_TP_New`
 * `AK_TP_Free`